-Does Central Bank Transparency and Communication Affect Financial and Macroeconomic Forecasts? (joint with Enzo Rossi), published in the March 2020 issue of the International Journal of Central Banking.
+Central Bank Communication and Public Trust: The Case of ECB Speeches (joint with In Do Hwang and Enzo Rossi), published in the October 2023 issue of the Journal of International Money and Finance.

 Abstract: